wildtreetech/epfl-osip-2017/write-a-readme.md

 * Show what you're doing, for who, and why.
 * Explain what makes your project special, useful, exciting!
 * Show how to get started using or contribution to the project
-* State what resources and contributions you're looking for
+* State what resources and contributions you are looking for
 * Point to other key resources, such as a contributing.md file and a roadmap.

 Examples of READMEs that I like: